f-prime/SlackerScript/README.md

-About SlackerScript
+About Slacker Script
 ===================

-SlackerScript is a simple language I created on a Friday night just for the hell of it.
-There is no real reason other than the fact that I enjoy writing interpreters and I was bored...
+Slacker Script is a scripting language for playing with numbers.
+It is not exactly practice, more of a fun thing to learn.

 Current Statements
 ------------------